What Are The Characteristics Of An Introverted Personality

 Once you get the opportunity to take a break, you’d rather spend the time catching up on your reading, listening to music, or cruising down the freeway by yourself.

-This quiet time is extremely important to get your sense of well-being together, where you generate your best ideas, this more than enjoying social gatherings.
+This quiet time is extremely important to get your sense of well-being together, where you generate your best ideas, more than enjoying social gatherings.
 Your most brilliant thinking occurs when you’re alone.

-You also enjoy meetings and group discussions, but when it comes to developing critical creative solutions, you’d rather take the time alone to work out the details yourself.
+Although you enjoy meetings and group discussions, but when it comes to developing critical creative solutions, you’d rather take the time alone to work out the details yourself.

 What this does is gives you the opportunity to work out the problem, which produces the best results you can be proud of.